C. N. Annadurai: Literary contributions

 Annadurai was known as one of the best Tamil orators during his time.
 He developed a style in Tamil public speaking using metaphors and pleasing alliterations, both in spoken and written language.
-Anna was also best known for his extempore speaking ability being very well affluent on rhetoric skills.
+Annadurai was also best known for his extempore speaking ability being very well affluent on rhetoric skills.

 He has published several novels, short stories and plays which incorporate political themes.
 He himself acted in some of his plays during his time in the Dravidar Kazhagam.

 He introduced movie media as a major organ for propaganda of Dravidian politics.
 In total Annadurai scripted six screen plays.